Sony WH-1000XM3 Review

 Generally, the headphones connect reliably and don’t stutter or lag very frequently.
 You can expect consistent results up to about 25 feet away from the home device, although going beyond this limit will almost certainly result in some dropout.

 These headphones come with about 30 hours of playback with a full battery.
 That’s higher than the market standard and plenty for most users.
 A big reason for this is the use of the USB-C port, which lets you charge up the headphones much more quickly, as well.

-While you can take calls on these headphones, the microphone is the highest quality we’ve seen.
+While you can take calls on these headphones, the microphone is not the highest quality we’ve seen.
 Like with the noise-canceling tech, wind noise, in particular, seems to be Sony’s big issue to work through.
 Call quality is only passable, and only in conditions without a lot of ambient disturbance.

 Overall, these headphones are well worth the asking price and all the support.
 They deliver perhaps the best audio quality in the business for this price range and have the battery life to support even the longest listening marathons.